MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/file-sync-troubleshoot-sync-errors.md

 | **Error string** | ERROR_CANCELLED |
 | **Remediation required** | No |

-Sync sessions might fail for various reasons including the server being restarted or updated, VSS snapshots, etc. Although this error looks like it requires follow-up, it's safe to ignore this error unless it persists over a period of several hours.
+Sync sessions might fail for various reasons including the server being restarted or updated, VSS snapshots, and so on.
+Although this error looks like it requires follow-up, it's safe to ignore this error unless it persists over a period of several hours.

 <a id="-2134375780"></a>**The file sync session was cancelled by the volume snapshot sync session that runs once a day to sync files with open handles.**